raffaelladevita/clas12-timeline/README.md

 If all went well, a URL for the new timelines will be printed; open it in a browser to view them.

-## QA Database (QADB) Production

-The [QADB](https://github.com/JeffersonLab/clas12-qadb) is produced by the physics timeline QA, typically only for a fully cooked dataset.
-It is automatically produced from the physics QA, but it is highly recommended to perform a "manual QA" afterward, by looking at the automatic QA results, cross checking with the experimental log book, and modifying the QADB accordingly.

-See [its documentation here](qa-physics) for more details.

 # Flowchart
-Here is a flowchart illustrating the data and steps for timeline production:
+Here is a flowchart illustrating the data and steps for timeline production.
+See the next section for details on output file organization.

 ```mermaid
 flowchart TB